-Generally, it is best to muscle the tire into place with your hands.
+Generally, it is best to push the tire into place with your hands.
 It takes some strength, and the bead of a new tire can require a bit of stretching, but the bead should finally click into place.
-Before inflating, make sure no tube is caught between the tire bead and the rim—one way to do this is to squeeze all the way around the tire.
+Before inflating, make sure no sections of tube are caught between the tire bead and the rim—one way to do this is to squeeze all the way around the tire.
 Finally, carefully inflate the tire making sure that both sides of the bead are properly seating in the rim and no tube is bulging through the tire and inflate to the desired pressure.

+Tada!
 That should do it.
-When you think you're done roll down the street and back to make sure there is no reason for sudden tire failure.
-If the tube lasts through a short test ride, it should be good for the long haul.
+When you're fully inflated and have your wheel properly re-installed (get that quick release tight!), roll down the street and back to make sure there is no reason for sudden tire failure.
+A pinched tube or damaged bead will make itself known immediately, so if your tube lasts through a short test ride, it should be good for the long haul.

 - Dust your tubes with baby powder before installing them to help them seat more easily.